Changes are coming to this article

 Here are some examples of inappropriate ad content that should not be displayed to children.

-If you serve ads in your app and your target audience only includes children, then you must use only Families Self-Certified Ads SDKs.
-If the target audience for your app includes both children and older users, you must implement age screening measures, such as a neutral age screen, and make sure that ads shown to children come exclusively from Google Play self-certified ads SDKs.
+If you serve ads in your app and your target audience only includes children, then you must use only Families self-certified ads SDK versions.
+If the target audience for your app includes both children and older users, you must implement age screening measures, such as a neutral age screen, and make sure that ads shown to children come exclusively from Google Play self-certified ads SDK versions.

 If you use AdMob, refer to the AdMob Help Center for more details on their products.

 It is your responsibility to ensure your app satisfies all requirements concerning advertisements, in-app purchases, and commercial content.
-Contact your ads SDKs provider(s) to learn more about their content policies and advertising practices.
+Contact your ads SDK provider(s) to learn more about their content policies and advertising practices.